 Get Organized With CD Case Drawer Dividers

 Living an environmentally conscious life often means getting creative with what you already have at home.
-Show your teen how to live green by transforming old CD cases into drawer dividers.
+Show your child how to live green by transforming old CD cases into drawer dividers.
 The best part?
-Not only are you reusing old things that normally go in the trash, but you're also helping your teen get organized in the process.
+Not only are you reusing old things that normally go in the trash, but you're also helping your kid get organized in the process.

 What You Need: